aos/gpt-from-scratch-nx-axon/README.md

-## GPT in Elixir using Nx/Axon
+## Elixir ML

+This repository holds 2 things:

-This is a follow-along of Andrej Karpathy's [Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY) Jupyter Notebook using Elixir/Livebook/Axon/Nx.
+- This is a follow-along of Andrej Karpathy's [Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY) Jupyter Notebook using Elixir/Livebook/Axon/Nx.

+- Follow-along of Machine Learning in Elixir book

 This is still a work in progress and I've done my best to label the sections in accordance with the Youtube video.